Quadrant Capital Group LLC Sells 1,755 Shares of Woodside Energy Group Ltd (NYSE:WDS)

-Quadrant Capital Group LLC trimmed its position in Woodside Energy Group Ltd (NYSE:WDS – Free Report) by 8.8% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Quadrant Capital Group LLC lessened its stake in shares of Woodside Energy Group Ltd (NYSE:WDS – Free Report) by 8.8% during the second quarter, according to the company in its most recent disclosure with the SEC.
 The fund owned 18,223 shares of the company’s stock after selling 1,755 shares during the quarter.
-Quadrant Capital Group LLC’s holdings in Woodside Energy Group were worth $423,000 at the end of the most recent reporting period.
+Quadrant Capital Group LLC’s holdings in Woodside Energy Group were worth $423,000 as of its most recent SEC filing.

-Other hedge funds have also added to or reduced their stakes in the company.
-WealthPLAN Partners LLC bought a new position in Woodside Energy Group in the second quarter valued at approximately $38,000.
-Clear Street Markets LLC bought a new stake in shares of Woodside Energy Group during the fourth quarter worth $39,000.
-UMB Bank n.a. grew its stake in shares of Woodside Energy Group by 63.8% during the second quarter.
-UMB Bank n.a. now owns 1,956 shares of the company’s stock worth $45,000 after buying an additional 762 shares during the last quarter.
-Ameritas Advisory Services LLC bought a new stake in shares of Woodside Energy Group during the first quarter worth $46,000.
-Finally, Grove Bank & Trust grew its stake in shares of Woodside Energy Group by 33.6% during the second quarter.
-Grove Bank & Trust now owns 3,165 shares of the company’s stock worth $73,000 after buying an additional 796 shares during the last quarter.
-3.17% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of WDS.
+Sequoia Financial Advisors LLC bought a new stake in shares of Woodside Energy Group during the fourth quarter worth $363,000.
+Advisor Group Holdings Inc. bought a new stake in shares of Woodside Energy Group during the fourth quarter worth $651,000.
+Victory Capital Management Inc. bought a new stake in shares of Woodside Energy Group during the fourth quarter worth $871,000.
+Sei Investments Co. bought a new stake in shares of Woodside Energy Group in the fourth quarter worth $623,000.
+Finally, Bank of America Corp DE bought a new stake in shares of Woodside Energy Group in the fourth quarter worth $24,604,000.
+Institutional investors own 3.17% of the company’s stock.

 Analyst Upgrades and Downgrades

-A number of analysts have weighed in on the stock.
+Several analysts recently weighed in on the stock.
+JPMorgan Chase & Co. cut shares of Woodside Energy Group from a “neutral” rating to an “underweight” rating in a research note on Wednesday, August 2nd.
 Citigroup cut shares of Woodside Energy Group from a “neutral” rating to a “sell” rating in a research note on Thursday.
-JPMorgan Chase & Co. cut shares of Woodside Energy Group from a “neutral” rating to an “underweight” rating in a research note on Wednesday, August 2nd.
 Finally, The Goldman Sachs Group raised shares of Woodside Energy Group from a “neutral” rating to a “buy” rating in a research note on Monday, October 9th.

 Woodside Energy Group Cuts Dividend